TheHive-Project/Synapse/docs/workflows/QRadar2alert.md

 ### Closing QRadar offense from TheHive

 After digging into it, Emma concludes it is a false positive and close the case on TheHive side.
-Which means she probably should close the offense on QRadar side as well...
+However, she does not need to connect to QRadar to close the offense because Synapse does it for her !

 Since Synapse is a REST API, it listens for requests.
 By configuring TheHive to target Synapse with its webhooks, Synapse is aware off all activity going on in TheHive.